GrayHatGuy/RTNode-HeltecV4/README.md

 The flash utility auto-detects whether a V3 or V4 is connected by querying the flash size (8MB = V3, 16MB = V4).
 You can override with `--board v3` or `--board v4`.
 It will list all available serial ports and prompt you to choose one.
 If no ports are detected, you may need to hold the **BOOT** button while pressing **RESET** to enter download mode.

 ### Option B: Build from Source (PlatformIO)

-For development or customization:
+*Note: At present only Boundry mode is verified for Xiao esp32S3 and LilyGo T3S3* For development or customization:

 ```bash